 CCR Unit Filling Completed

-Phase 1 Module 1 September 2048

-Phase 1 Module 2 December 2057
+Phase 1 Module 1-3 December 2040

-Phase 1 Module 3 August 2067
+Phase 1 Module 4-6 December 2040

-These estimated closure dates are based on the site life calculated from the design capacity of each unit and currently anticipated disposal rates.
-These dates also account for periods when the sideslopes will not receive CCR or non-CCR waste.
+Based on the design capacity of each CCR unit and the currently anticipated disposal rates, the facility is expected to have sufficient capacity through the end of 2024.
+During the life of the facility, there will be periods of time when the sideslopes will not receive CCR or non-CCR waste.
 These periods are a part of normal plant operations, as described in the Plan of Operations approved by WDNR.
 Finally, the dates assume that the adjacent future CCR units that are currently permitted with WDNR will be constructed allowing for the overlay of additional CCR onto the existing units.
-The preliminary schedule for closure of the existing CCR units is provided in Appendix B.
+The preliminary schedule for closure of the CCR units is provided in Appendix B.